GarrettHaley/CS-373-DADA/index.md

 #### Defense in Depth

 Simply having layered defenses to improve the overall security posture of the system.

+#### Intrusion Detection

-Intrusion Detection: Detects attacks by using signatures and anomly detection.
+Detects attacks by using signatures and anomly detection.
 Its advantages are that it can catch known attacks quickly and provide good information on attacks.
-Its disadvantages are zero day attacks (unknown attacks), and that it can generate false positivies.
+Its disadvantages are zero day attacks (unknown attacks), and its generation of false positivies.

 #### Honeynets / Intrusion Deception

-In the case of an attacker who does not known the proper structure of the network, a phony network can be devised to wate their time and deceive them.
-This involves applying sucker algorithms to slow down the attacker and fake data for them to look at.
-The issue with this is it takes a lot of configuration and is often seen less than firewalls and other modes of protection.
+In the case of an adversary who does not know the proper structure of the network, a phony network can be devised to waste their time and deceive them.
+This involves applying "sucker algorithms" to slow down the attacker and fake data for them to look at.
+The issue with this is, it takes a lot of configuration and is often seen less than firewalls and other modes of protection.

 #### Quarantine

-This concept commonly deployed on network entry places hosts that misbehave via policy violations, IPS signatures, or by reputation into a quarantine where they cannot infect other hosts.
+This concept is commonly deployed on network entry.
+It places hosts that misbehave via policy violations, IPS signatures, or by reputation into a quarantine where they cannot infect other hosts.
 This can be seen implemented in firewalls as a "blacklisting" mechanism, in airport wireless logins, and software defined netowkrs (SDN's).

 #### Reputation

-This is a big data solution which collects a list of good and bad things and serves a list of them from the cloud.
+This is a big data solution to network security which collects a list of good and bad things and serves a list of them from the cloud.
 This could include IP addresses associated with malware/botnets/spammers, URL's that reference pages with scripting attacks, files from known program releases, files that come from known viruses, and many more.
-This protection mechanism is susceptable to zero day exploits, stale data, and hosts which are multi-functional.
+This protection mechanism is still susceptable to zero day exploits, stale data, and hosts which are multi-functional.

 #### Man in the Middle Attack

-Man in the middle attacks happen when one node wants to send data to another node and the data is intercepted by a third party and stands between the data between both sources reading and potentially changing the data.
+Man in the middle attacks happen when one node wants to send data to another node and the data is intercepted by a third party and stands between the data between both sources, reading and potentially changing the data.
 This can be done through ARP poisoning where a node floods the network with ARP responses to fool hosts into thinking it is the default gateway, or TCP hijacking which is when an adversary injects, deletes, or changes data into a TCP stream and fixes up packets so no one notices.
-This can be solved by picking a shared secret and adding a SHA-256 of each message with the secret, or chain packets using sequence numbers, or just chain the hashes.
+This can be solved by the hosts picking a shared secret and adding a SHA-256 of each message with the secret, or chain packets using sequence numbers, or just chain the hashes.

 #### Covert Channels

-Covert channels are channels to transmit information hidden from traditional network control devices and typically have very low bandwidth.
+Covert channels are channels to transmit information hidden from traditional network control devices which typically have very low bandwidth.
 Some examples are TCP ISN's, Ack Sequence #, IP ID, and TCP reXmit patterns.

 #### Reconnaissance